jaredponn/Probable-Octo-Journey/README.md

 - Powerups (more damage) - just need to handle spawning now (alex 03/20/19)
 - Collectibles (HP refill, ammo refill, money) - just need to handle spawning now (alex 03/20/19)
 - Finite ammo - DONE (alex 03/20/19)
-- Buying ammo
+- Buying ammo - just need to implement cooldown for key press (alex 03/22/19)
-- Aligning the aggro hit box properly
+- Aligning the aggro hit box properly - DONE (alex 03/20/19)
 - Actually using the aggro hit box
 - Shrinking the PPhysicsHitBox of zombies and players
 - Polishing zombie spawn points (perhaps 5 or 6 spawn points around the map.
-Also, for api design, consider lookingat the COOL_DOWN_KEYS variable in GameConfig.java for how to load the spawn points in.)
+Also, for api design, consider looking at the COOL_DOWN_KEYS variable in GameConfig.java for how to load the spawn points in.)
 - Wave style of zombie spawning (e.g. a wave comes every 10 seconds and more zombies spawn as the game goes on)